Editor’s Note: This article was originally published in June 2021 and updated in June 2022 to reflect the current changes.

 2021 brings us another showstopper: Free Replacements processed by Amazon on sellers’ behalf.

-So, with less than 3 weeks to go until Amazon Prime Day 2021, you’d do well to look at what return issues you should be budgeting for this month, based on the policies that apply to you.
+So, with less than a month to go until Amazon Prime Day 2022, you’d do well to look at what return issues you should be budgeting for this month, based on the policies that apply to you.

-Let’s talk about the Amazon Return Policy of 2021 and its 3 main components:
+Let’s talk about the Amazon Return Policy updated for 2022 and its 3 main components:

 Even since Amazon was around, sellers could charge up to 50% in restocking fees.